Fractured Magic: Egil Interlude V

 “Mr. Evanson,” the professor scolded even more harshly.
 “This is your new classmate, Roman Hallisey.
 He is a personal friend of the headmaster, so I hope you all welcome him and show him how hospitable we can be at the Academy.”

-“Shut up, Helge,” Leandros snapped, also in Eld Alfar.
+“Quiet, Helge,” Leandros snapped, also in Eld Alfar.
 He turned to Roman, who’d settled on a stool at the empty table behind him, and switched back to Ellesian.
 “I’m glad you could make it.”

 “Gladr lig at vara hi,” Roman replied in crisp, flawless Eld Alfar.
 Glad to be here.